 Along The Ale & Spirits Trail

 Beer is big in Santa Fe County.
-Craft breweries, tap rooms and an annual Hoptoberfest celebrating New Mexico’s hop growers make this the place to sip award-winning suds.
+Craft breweries, tap rooms and an annual Beer and Food Festival make this the place to sip award-winning suds.
 Are spirits more your style?
 Savor an artisan distillery’s smooth gin flavored with local juniper berries and sage or a prickly pear-infused margarita.
 Live music, fantastic food, brewery tours and even horseshoes and Kan Jam are also on tap along our Ale & Spirits Trail, an elevated experience you won’t want to miss.
-Check out our Top Four Things to Do along the way.

 Drink Responsibly and Choose a Designated Driver.